 Determining how to train employees effectively is a critical part of running a successful business and retaining talented people along the way.
 So how can you create an employee training plan that will help you train employees to overcome plateaus and potential setbacks and see incredible results?

-The first step to excellent employee training is continuous immersion.
 When an employee first starts, you spend a lot of time training them in your processes, but what happens after?
 If you train an employee once and then never revisit that skill, you are doing them a disservice.
 Effective training strategies are much like effective fitness strategies.
 While you may feel like you’ve hit the ground running after just a month or two at the gym, if you don’t continuously change things up and challenge your body, you’ll never move past that plateau and achieve your fitness goals.
 From there it becomes easy to fall behind and grow disillusioned with your efforts.
+That’s why continuous immersion is the first step in The Training Effect, which will help you create ongoing employee satisfaction.

 You don’t want to cultivate this feeling in the people who work for you.
 Instead, you want to cheer them on and make them feel like they can achieve anything they put their minds to.
 Part of your role as their boss is to do just that.